The Google Ultra Pixel hoax and some perspective on it

 - The obvious one is about how you shouldn’t completely trust all the leaks you see and that sources should be vetted as best possible — the secretive nature of this information most often asks for anonymity up to a point and that’s where the ambiguity can build.

 - Unless there’s transparent disclosure about how the art was acquired, only take away the general possibilities of what it depicts and not take it for granted that what is in the art will be carried out exactly as shown, if the subject matter turns out to be real.

 - If there’s a narrative built on reporting from obscured sources that you’re picking up on, you’ll usually find multiple leaks of the same specifications, though with different details along the way on other aspects.

-- Finally, if something turns out unexpected in actuality, know that while there’s always a chance that a leak is outright false, there also may have been a point where it was true or that it was poorly communicated.
+- Finally, if something turns out unexpected in actuality, know that while there’s always a chance that a leak is outright false, there also may have been a point where what it represented was true or was poorly communicated.